apoz/URLshort_inGo/README.md

 The goal of this repo is me to practice http development and play a bit with go

-# To test the POST with the CURL
-curl -X POST -d "{ \"longURL\": \"http://andres-pozo.com/asdfghjkl\"}" http://localhost:8080/new

 # API for the URLShortener (and examples)

 ## How to create a new shortURL